 The tools for pastels are simple.
 The most obvious blending tools are your own fingers, but using a tortillion or blending stomp will create more subtle areas and keep your digits and your paper cleaner.
 Erasers not only fix mistakes but also work as a reverse drawing tool.
 Chamois work well for softening large backgrounds.
 Use a deerfoot paint brush to create very soft edges for clouds or glowing cherubs’ cheeks.
 Paint brushes can also be used with water for blending chalk pastels (some brands are water soluble).
 Just for fun and a bold look, draw with soft pastel on really wet watercolour paper.

 Speaking of paper, there is a great selection of surfaces to explore.
 Try many before deciding on your style.
 Pastel paper should be acid-free (non-yellowing) and fade-resistant.
 The more textured (toothier) the paper the more layers of colours it can hold.
 Choosing a complimentary coloured paper will save your pastels and save you work filling a background colour.
 The most popular pastel paper is Canson Mi-Teintes.
 It comes in many colours and is very affordable.
 Sanded pastel paper is a delicate sandpaper card that is well liked by artists who build many layers of colour.
-Pastel Premier Papers and PastelMat, both designed by pastelists, are 100% rag paper that is primed with a toothy, sanded surface that can be tinted with watercolour or other thin-bodied paint.
-There are also Golden Acrylic Grounds for priming your own boards and papers.
+Pastel Premier Papers and Clairefontaine PastelMat, both designed by pastelists, are 100% rag paper that is primed with a toothy, sanded surface that can be tinted with watercolour or other thin-bodied paint.
+There is also Golden Acrylic Pastel Ground for priming your own boards and papers.